DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

         - Using machine learning, making predictive conclusions about current activity based on past activity
         - risk-­based access control model can require users to authenticate with multifactor authentication
         - it evaluates the 📝environment and the 📝situation and then makes access decisions based on coded policies
         - A risk-based access control model can be coded to block malicious traffic from infected IoT devices.
 It evaluates the environment and the situation and makes decisions to block traffic that is abnormal.
+        - Risk-based access control assesses the risk posed by a request before granting or denying it.
+For example, some resources may only be accessible from on-prem networks or trusted devices.
 - 5.4.7 ❄️**Task based access control**
     - TBAC is similar to RBAC, but instead of being assigned to one or more roles, each user is assigned an array of tasks.
 - 5.4.8 ❄️**Time based/Temporal access control**:
     - Temporal or time-based access control is a security mechanism that regulates access to resources or data based on specific time-related criteria.
 Unlike traditional access control, which focuses on who can access what, temporal access control considers when access is permitted.
+ - - 5.4.9 ❄️**Non-Discretionary access control**:
+    - The major difference between discretionary and Non-Discretionary Access Controls (NDAC) is how they are controlled and managed.
+Administrators centrally administer non-discretionary access controls and can make changes that affect the entire environment.
+The most commonly discussed NDAC is Mandatory Access Control (MAC).
 - [5.5](#5.5.0) 🔴**Zero-Trust Access Policy Enforcement**:
   - 📁**Policy Enforcement Point (PEP)**: Responsible for enabling, monitoring and terminating connections between a subject (such as user or device) and an enterprise resource.
      - It acts as a 📝gateway the enforces access control policies.